red-hat-storage/storage-arch-tools/baseline/media/fio/stdfiobench_for_CBT.md

 ## How to use this module

 If you are familiar with CBT and its YAML configuration files, then using stdfiobench is pretty straightforward.
-Just call the module from
-YAML file and provide values to its arguments as shown below.
+Just call the module using YAML file and provide values to its arguments as shown below.

 **Step:1  Design your test case in CBT YAML file**